15 Ways Financial Literacy Gives Teens a Head Start in Life

-Money smarts aren’t just for adults.
-The earlier you learn about saving, spending, and budgeting, the more confident and in control you’ll be when life starts throwing financial decisions your way.
+Money skills aren’t just for grown-ups.
+The sooner you understand saving, spending, and budgeting, the more prepared and confident you’ll feel when real-world money choices come your way.

 1. Build Strong Money Habits Early